nephio-project/docs/content/en/docs/porch/using-porch/using-external-private-repositories.md

 kubectl create secret generic <SECRET_NAME> --from-file=.dockerconfigjson=/path/to/your/config.json --type=kubernetes.io/dockerconfigjson --dry-run=client -o yaml -n porch-system
 ```

-{{% alert title="Warning" color="primary" %}}
+{{% alert title="Note" color="primary" %}}
-Note: The secret should be in the same namespace as the function runner deployment which by default is the *porch-system* namespace.
+The secret should be in the same namespace as the function runner deployment which by default is the *porch-system* namespace.
 {{% /alert %}}

 This should generate a secret template similar to the one below which you can add to the *2-function-runner.yaml* file present on the Porch deployment found [here](https://github.com/nephio-project/catalog/tree/main/nephio/core/porch)